 Because this program is small and students are admitted to specific departments of the College of Engineering, each student’s program tends to be customized with the agreement of advisors in both programs.

 Applicants for the concurrent program should select the option for Public Policy/Engineering when beginning the online application.
 The departments may communicate about these applications while considering them, but admission decisions are independent and it is possible to be admitted to one and not the other program.

-For more information about this program, contact Michael O’Hare, Professor of Public Policy, at (510) 642-7576 or Per Peterson, Executive Associate Dean of the College of Engineering and William, and Jean McCallum Floyd, Professor of Nuclear Engineering, at (510) 643-7749.
+For more information about this program, contact Michael O’Hare, Professor of Public Policy, at (510) 642-7576 or Philip Kaminsky, Executive Associate Dean of the College of Engineering and William, and Jean McCallum Floyd, Professor of Nuclear Engineering, at (510) 643-7749.
 Note that the two to three MPP/MS students are a tiny fraction of students in the very large College of Engineering and the program may be unfamiliar to many of its staff and faculty.

 PDST Tuition Costs for the MPP-Engineering Programs